sc-ventures/cloudbreak-documentation/docs/os-launch.md

 3. Copy the certificate to the `trusted` directory.

 Cloudbreak will automatically pick up the certificate and import it into its trust store upon start.

-### Start Cloudbreak deployer

-Launch Cloudbreak deployer using the following steps.

-Start the Cloudbreak application by using the following command:

-<pre>cbd start</pre>

-This will start the Docker containers and initialize the application.
-The first time you start the Cloudbreak app, this also downloads of all the necessary docker images.

-[Comment]: <> (Extra info which may not be needed here: The `cbd start` command includes the `cbd generate` command which applies the following steps: Creates the `docker-compose.yml` file, which describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
-Creates the `uaa.yml` file, which holds the configuration of the identity server used to authenticate users with Cloudbreak.)

-Once the `cbd start` has finished, it returns the "Uluwatu (Cloudbreak UI) url" which you can later paste in your browser and log in to Cloudbreak web UI.

-To check Cloudbreak deployer version and health, use:

-<pre>cbd doctor</pre>

-If you would like to check Cloudbreak Application logs, use:

-<pre>cbd logs cloudbreak</pre>

-You should see a message like this in the log: `Started CloudbreakApplication in 36.823 seconds.` Cloudbreak takes less than a minute to start.
-If you try to access the Cloudbreak UI before Cloudbreak started, you will get a "Bad Gateway" error or "Cannot connect to Cloudbreak" error.

 ### Access Cloudbreak web UI